Schema Markup for AI Search

 71% of ChatGPT-cited pages use schema.
-FAQPage schema delivers a 350% citation increase.
-Here's every schema type ranked by AI search impact, with JSON-LD code examples.
+FAQPage delivers 350% citation increase.
+Every schema type ranked by AI impact with JSON-LD examples.

 71% of pages cited by ChatGPT use schema markup.
 FAQPage schema delivers a 350% increase in AI citations.
 Organisation schema with @id and sameAs builds entity authority.
 Speakable schema has under 10% adoption but delivers a 127% citation increase.
 The @graph pattern connects all entities into a compound signal that AI platforms can verify.